raspberrypilearning/generic-html-basic-page/en/step_1.md

 + The HTML code below gives you the basic structure of a page.
-Copy and paste the code into the HTML file you created, then save the file.
+Copy and paste the code into a HTML file, then save the file.

 ```html
 <html>